YichaoOU/easy_prime/README.md

 GTTACCAAAGCAAATGACATCTTGTGAAAGGGGAGGTCTGAAAAAAAAAAACAAGTGGGTGGGTTTTTTCAAAGTAGGCCACCGGGCCTGAGATAACCAGAATTCAAATTAGGATGACAGTGTAGTAGGGGAAGCAACCAGAATCGGACCT
 ```

 The PrimeDesign format input is only supported in the Easy-Prime web server.
+The vcf file separated by space is only supported in the Easy-Prime web server.

 ## Parameters